magnars/magnars.com/content/blog-posts/three-tidbits.md

 Again, we’re using upserts — two of them this time.
 If a `poststed` with that postal code already exists, it’s reused — but enriched with name and municipality.
 If a municipality with that code already exists, it’s reused as well.

-And just like that, we’ve stitched together restaurants → via poststed → to municipality — all through upserts, without me having to “do anything” to wire it up.
+And just like that, we’ve stitched together restaurants → via postal place → to municipality — all through upserts, without me having to “do anything” to wire it up.